Treaty of Madrid (1667)

-The Treaty of Madrid, also known as The Earl of Sandwich's Treaty, was signed on 23 May, 1667 by England and Spain.
+The Treaty of Madrid, also known as the Earl of Sandwich's Treaty, was signed on 23 May, 1667 by England and Spain.
 It was one of a series of agreements made in response to French expansion under King Louis XIV.

 The parties agreed to commercial terms allowing English merchants trading privileges within the Spanish Empire that remained in place until superseded by the Treaty of Utrecht in 1714.
 They undertook not to assist each other's enemies, and England also agreed to mediate an end to the 1640-1668 Portuguese Restoration War, which resulted in the 1668 Treaty of Lisbon between Spain and Portugal.

 The issue of Spanish possessions captured by England in the Anglo-Spanish War (1654-1660) was settled by the 1670 Treaty of Madrid.

 Background

 The treaty was one of a series of agreements signed between 1662 and 1668 that were driven by changes in the European balance of power.
 They included the weakening of the relationship between France and the Dutch Republic, which had been allies during the Eighty Years' War, and Spain's eclipse by France under King Louis XIV.

 By the mid-17th century, the Spanish Empire remained a huge global confederation but needed peace after a century of continuous warfare.
 The Franco-Spanish War of (1635-1659) concluded with the Treaty of the Pyrenees, and the Anglo-Spanish War (1654-1660), involving the Commonwealth of England, was suspended after the Restoration of Charles II in 1660.

 Spain now focused on ending the long-running Portuguese Restoration War.
-Un 1656, Philip IV agreed to help Charles regain his throne in return for assistance against Portugal.
+In 1656, Philip IV agreed to help Charles regain his throne in return for assistance against Portugal.
 However, in May 1661, Charles agreed to marry Catherine of Braganza and to provide Portugal military support.

 That was the result of various factors, one being Philip's insistence on the return of Jamaica, captured in 1656, and Dunkirk, captured in 1658.
 The latter had been part of the Spanish Netherlands, but Charles sold it to France in 1662.
 Relinquishing Jamaica was viewed with great hostility in England, where the English Parliament voted to annex it in September 1660.
 English merchants gained access to Portuguese markets in Brazil, Africa and the Far East.
 The acquisition of Tangier and Bombay provided bases in the Mediterranean and on the Surat coast.
 That made it too attractive to refuse although the issue impacted Anglo-Spanish relations.